hasenbanck/kopi/README.md

 # Kopi

-Kopi is a small abstraction to easily and safely embed an ECMAScript execution engine inside a Rust based application.
+Kopi is a small abstraction to easily and safely embed an ECMAScript runtime inside a Rust based application.
 It uses the V8 execution engine to provide JITed ECMAScript execution and aims to use very few dependencies.

 ## Status ##